ktbyte/processing-libraries/GUI-library/README.md

 ###### Console:

-**Console(PApplet pap, int x, int y, int width, int height)** - this construct a new Console object within the current context(PApplet), starting from the x and y coordinates, having a given width and height
+**Console(PApplet pap, int x, int y, int width, int height)** - this constructs a new Console object within the current context (PApplet), starting from the x and y coordinates, having a given width and height

 void **write(String text)** - *displays some text in the console*